 });

-You can programmatically switch to specific screens within the Messenger using the available routes.
+You can programmatically switch to specific screens within Messenger using the available routes.

 gist.chat("navigate", "home"); // Welcome screen